gloryknight/cyan_audit/README.md

 Cyan Audit
 ==========

-Cyan Audit is a PostgreSQL extension for in-database audit logging of DML that occurs in your database.
-It allows for forensics to be performed on past data modifications, for the purposes of finding who was responsible for making a particular change, or when exactly it occurred.
+Cyan Audit is a PostgreSQL extension providing comprehensive and easily-searchable logs of DML (INSERT/UPDATE/DELETE) activity in your database.

-Some features of Cyan Audit:
+With Cyan Audit you can:
+- Log any table with a PK, regardless of schema.
+- Search logs by querying a simple view.

-* Enabling or disabling of logging on a column-by-column basis.
+- Toggle logging on a column-by-column basis using an easy config table.
-* Correlation of transactions with the application-level userid that performed them (requires a modification to your application).
-* Ability to store years of logs in an efficiently accessible manner.
-* Backup and restore of logs to and from compressed files.
-* Customizable log retention period with automated archival.
-* Support for custom textual descriptions to be attached to any transaction in a space-efficient manner, allowing the layman to better understand the logs, or differentiating two similar modifications based on where they happened in the application code (requires application changes).
+- Attribute every operation to a specific application user.
+- Label any operation with a human-readable description.
+- Back up and restore logs with confidence using supplied Perl scripts.
+- Rotate & drop old logs automatically using a supplied Perl script.
+- Keep years of logs online comfortably with automatic archival to your cheap tablespace.
-* Ability to "undo" any transaction by reversing the recorded changes.
+- Effectively "undo" any recorded transaction by playing its operations in reverse.
+- Save time with a design focused on ease of setup and maintenance.

+Cyan Audit:
+- is written entirely in SQL and PL/pgSQL (except Perl cron scripts).
+- is Trigger-based.
+- supports PostgreSQL 9.3 and newer.
+- has been production tested for 4 years.

 For installation instructions and further documentation, please see the documentation for the cyanaudit module in doc/cyanaudit.md.